Iconic World

 • You collect that element

-• Place a marker on the element to claim it.
+• Place one of your markers on the element to claim it.

 That element is now yours.
 Other players cannot collect it anymore.